-Caught will open on First Friday, June 6 at 6 p.m. with an artist reception, and again on Third Friday, June 20 at 6.
-The show will remain on exhibit through June 28 and is otherwise open by appointment only, by calling 602-320-8445.
+Evidence of Life will open with an artist reception on First Friday, September 5 at 6:00 p.m., and again on Third Friday, September 19 at 6:00.
+The show will remain on exhibit through September 28 and is otherwise open by appointment only, by calling 602-320-8445.
 R. Pela Contemporary Art is located at 335 West McDowell Road.